rauschenberger/palasso/cran-comments.md

-## Changes
+## Reason for Submission

-- Adapted unit testing (testthat) to the new "rejection" sampler (R 3.6.0).
+- Adapted unit testing (testthat) to new rejection sampler (R 3.6.0).

-## Notes
+## Note on Reference

-- Reference will be added after publication of the manuscript.
+- DOI will be added after publication.